calebaren/calebaren.github.io/_posts/2020-05-04-30-day-challenge.md

 All of the feedback makes me feel a lot of feelings.

-Anyway, I've compiled a list of all 30 (actually 31, since I included an extra piece on day 8) pieces that I featured below.
+Anyway, I've compiled a list of all 30 (actually 32, since I included an extra piece on day 8 and subbed out Rautavaara for Haas) pieces that I featured below.
 I may do more in-depth essays on a couple of these later.

 You'll notice there's a lot of Brahms, Rachmaninoff, and Ravel.
 I wholly expected there to be more Stravinsky, Shostakovich, and Mozart but the evocative prompts like "A song that reminds you of summer", "A song about drugs or alcohol" made big, brassy Romantic compositions an easy target.